aMOPel/tree-sitter-nim/grammar_bugs_to_report.md

 ```
 27. the definition for primary seems way too complicated for what it's saying
 28. the fact that arbitrary parentheses are allowed around `stmt`s and `expr`s is not really documented in the grammar spec
+29. castExpr is just has a trailing `/` at the end

 QUESTION:
 what is this about?